amirsadriofficial/CPP-Algorithm-Challenges/README.md

 ## Introduction

 LeetCode is a popular platform for practicing coding problems, ranging from easy to hard.
-This repository contains TypeScript implementations of solutions for these challenges, aimed at helping developers improve their problem-solving skills and get familiar with TypeScript.
+This repository contains CPP implementations of solutions for these challenges, aimed at helping developers improve their problem-solving skills and get familiar with CPP.